 - I have the same basic theology as these panelists

 - I prefer Hymns over Contemporary Worship (notice the word prefer)

 - I currently distribute and market a son of one of the panelists

-- I am interested in planting a Family Integrated Church in East County San Diego
+- I have considered planting a family-integrated church in San Diego

 The Sufficiency of Scripture